smoothzebra/circleci-docs/jekyll/_cci2/workflows.md

 ## Overview
 {: #overview }

+{% capture content %}

+Create a repository called “hello-world” in GitHub or Bitbucket.
+Then in the left-hand menu, select <a href="">Projects</a>.
+Find the repository, and click Set Up Project.
+Don’t see your repository?
+Use the org selector in the top left corner to find the correct organization.
+{% endcapture %}

+{%- capture select_proj_img -%}
+  {{site.baseurl}}/assets/img/docs/quickstart_guide/organization-entry-point-1.png
+{%- endcapture -%}

+{% include two-up.html
+     title="1.
+Select a Project"
+     content=content
+     imageURL=select_proj_img
+     imageAlt="Screenshot-1"
+%}

 A **workflow** is a set of rules for defining a collection of jobs and their run order.
 Workflows support complex job orchestration using a simple set of configuration keys to help you resolve failures sooner.

 With workflows, you can: